In this blog post we are going to teach you a few different ways of how to measure podcast success. 🌈

 Podcast Success Metric: Brand Awareness

 Again, some businesses get into podcasting not because they want to make money selling ads, but because they want to build their brands.
 And for good reason!
+There’s huge potential for podcast ROI.

 According to the CSA and Havas study in October of 2022: